altsoph/ConwayTree/README.md

 ### Texture altering

 Two default sets provided with code and one of them demonstrates the transparency trick.
-Just replace `texture.png` file by `texture.png_transparent` file to take a look on it.
+Just replace the `texture.png` file by the `texture.png_transparent` file to take a look on it.
 You can also play and change the textures file by yourself.